 - Obviously Sai Saici from Neo China is this, using Shaolin-style Kempo.

 - Mobile Suit Gundam Wing's Chang Wu Fei a martial arts master who uses the Shenlong Gundam and later Altron which primarily uses a pike in a Chinese style.

-- Negima!'s Ku Fei and Chao Linshen, Ku Fei is from southern china and Chao is from northern this is reflected in their styles The former takes up the role as The Master to Negi while the later takes up as the Big Bad for a little while then The Mentor when she leaves.
+- Negima!
+Magister Negi Magi's Ku Fei and Chao Lingshen; Ku Fei is from southern China while Chao is from northern China, and this is reflected in their fighting styles.
+The former takes up the role as The Master to Negi while the later takes up as the Big Bad for a little while then The Mentor when she leaves.

 - Miss China (yes, indeed...) from Spirit of Wonder.
-Combines with Tsundere for lots of property damage.
+She has Super-Strength and a black belt in Martial Arts and Crafts, also combined with a Tsundere's personality for lots of property damage.

 - Dragon Chan and Hoy Quarlow of the SNES Super Punch-Out!!, the former also appearing in the arcade Super Punch-Out!!.
 Incidentally, both sport Kung Fu moves, in a boxing game.

 - In Touhou Project, the majority of the cast is Japanese, and the token Chinese girl, Hong Meiling, is depicted as skilled in martial arts.